In This Corner of the World: Manga

 The manga by Fumiyo Kōno ran from January 5, 2007, to January 6, 2009, in Futabasha's seinen Weekly Manga Action magazine and was collected into three volumes.

 It was translated to English by JManga under the title To All the Corners of the World.
 After JManga closed, Futabasha published the manga digitally and made it available to read on BookWalker, a digital manga store and app.
 It was later licensed by Seven Seas Entertainment for release in North America with the original title.

 Television special

-It was adapted into a live-action television special which aired August 5, 2011, on NTV, starring Keiko Kitagawa as Suzu Urano, Keisuke Koide as Shūsaku Hōjō, Yūka as Rin Shiroki, Mokomichi Hayami as Tetsu Mizuhara, Ryo as Keiko, Saburō Shinoda as Entarō Hōjō, Yoshie Ichige as San Hōjō, and Mana Ashida as Chizuko Hōjō.
+The manga was adapted into a live-action television special which aired August 5, 2011, on NTV, starring Keiko Kitagawa as Suzu Urano, Keisuke Koide as Shūsaku Hōjō, Yūka as Rin Shiroki, Mokomichi Hayami as Tetsu Mizuhara, Ryo as Keiko, Saburō Shinoda as Entarō Hōjō, Yoshie Ichige as San Hōjō, and Mana Ashida as Chizuko Hōjō.

 Anime film

 The manga was adapted into a 2016 anime film directed by Sunao Katabuchi.
 An extended version of the film premiered in 2019 and become the longest theatrical animated film to date.